 - Exposure to a toxin

 But chronic inflammation … the kind that stays for weeks, months, even years … is a problem.
 Chronic inflammation is an exaggerated and prolonged immune response.
 If it continues over long periods of time, your dog’s immune function will start to decline.
-Let’s look at it a little deeper.

 Chronic inflammation can damage healthy cells, tissues, and organs.
 It can lead to DNA damage, tissue death and internal scarring.
 It can transform normal cells into malignant or cancer cells.
 Chronic inflammation will eventually cause organ disease.